 What's a vegan?

 Here's one definition.
-Quick check: if your characters eat meat, wear leather, or ride horses, they're not vegan.
+Quick check: if your characters eat, wear, or ride animals, they're not vegan.

-Make doubly sure your document doesn't contain your name, address, email, or other identifying information.
-If it does, we'll reject it.
+Make doubly sure your document and file name don't contain your name, address, email, or other identifying information.
+If either one does, we'll reject the story.

 Make sure your Submittable account shows your legal name and address.
 If it doesn't, and we accept your story, it will lead to confusion and delay.